Hart Textile Materials Guide: Raffia

 Conclusion

-Raffia is a material of expression rather than function.
-In high-end interiors, it brings texture, rhythm, and depth, provided it’s used with discernment.
-Its luxury lies in its raw materiality and visual impact, not in its resistance.
+Raffia is a material of expression more than function.
+In a high-end interior, it brings texture, rhythm, and depth, provided it is used with discernment.
+Its luxury resides in its raw materiality and visual impact, not in its resistance.

 Digital entrepreneur and craft artisan.